 Now, modern businesses can be built on and supported by connections between apps that help streamline operations, save on manual data entry and solve niche industry challenges.
 Greater connectivity between apps can help a business operate more efficiently and effectively.
 When small businesses have access to a functioning and efficient technology ecosystem, they can build and grow in any way they see fit.

-As small businesses seek to not just stay afloat, but innovate and thrive in uncertain and overwhelming times, technology can offer so much.
+As small businesses seek to not just stay afloat but innovate and thrive in uncertain and overwhelming times, technology can offer so much.
 The right cloud technology can give small business owners a better picture of how their business is performing, identify pain points, streamline backend functions and uncover new avenues for growth.
-With Covid-19 effects pushing many small businesses to reassess the strengths and weaknesses of their offerings, those that felt too busy to consider how technology could work for them are now opening their eyes to the potential.
+With COVID-19 effects pushing many small businesses to reassess the strengths and weaknesses of their offerings, those that felt too busy to consider how technology could work for them are now opening their eyes to the potential.

 Data shows correlation between tech ecosystems and small business success

-Though rough in its delivery, Covid-19 has caused a quantum leap in digital adoption across consumers and businesses of all sizes.
+Though rough in its delivery, COVID-19 has caused a quantum leap in digital adoption across consumers and businesses of all sizes.
 But for small businesses that adapted early, it seems to have paid off.
-According to a study conducted by Forrester Consulting on behalf of Xero, 49% of respondents adopted new technology – such as the cloud and digital ecosystems – during Covid.
+According to a study conducted by Forrester Consulting on behalf of Xero, 49% of respondents adopted new technology – such as the cloud and digital ecosystems – during COVID.
 Those that did were also more likely to have thrived throughout the pandemic.
-While apps have always had a reputation for playing an extremely important role in streamlining and boosting productivity – now more than ever, there seems to be a correlation between tech ecosystems and small business success.
+While apps have always had a reputation for playing an extremely important role in streamlining and boosting productivity, now more than ever, there seems to be a correlation between tech ecosystems and small business success.

 Building the right app stack

-While the sheer number of applications may be overwhelming for a business owner trying to catch up, the most important part is making sure whatever technology is adopted can be integrated into the business system of choice.
+While the sheer number of apps may be overwhelming for a business owner trying to catch up, the most important part is making sure whatever technology is adopted can be integrated into the business system of choice.
 Get started by identifying your biggest business needs and finding suitable apps to address those problems.
 It’s also recommended to start small and implement one application at a time so you can make sure the invested technology addresses your challenges.

-One last piece of advice?
-Connect with experts in your industry, your cloud software representative, or your accountant to discuss the right apps for your business.
-No need to recreate the wheel when you can plug and play into someone else’s already-built, successful ecosystem.
+One last piece of advice: Connect with experts in your industry, your cloud software representative or your accountant to discuss the right apps for your business.
+No need to recreate the wheel when you can plug and play into someone else’s already built, successful ecosystem.